about NEXPLANON

 - Feeling that the implant may have broken or bent while in your arm

-Tell your healthcare provider about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
+Tell your healthcare professional about all the medicines you take, including prescription and nonprescription medicines, vitamins, and herbal supplements.
 Certain medicines may make NEXPLANON less effective, including:

 - Aprepitant